qcif-training/2021-08-23-JCU-Unix/index.md

 <h2 id="setup">Setup</h2>

-<p>This workshop will be held in a computer lab with
+<p>This workshop will be held in a training lab with pre-configured Mac computers provided.
+There is no need for you to set anything up beforehand.

 {% comment %}
   To participate in a